 Some blog articles are short, some are long, depending on client needs.
-I’ve done very short, tightly focused pieces like this post on carton board grade for a packaging with specific customer educational needs.
-Another brief post with tight focus helped Nulogy gain news relevance with an item showing Walmart suppliers why there’s no need to ‘freak out’ despite a key pundit pundit telling them it was “time to panic!”
+I’ve done very short, tightly focused pieces like this post on carton board grade for a packaging supplier, slightly longer pieces such as a topical item telling Walmart suppliers why there’s no need to ‘freak out’ when a supply chain pundit told them it was “time to panic!”

-Sometimes, however, a topic is considerably more complex, and articles posted to a company blog are longer and provide more depth, as was the case in the aforementioned feature-length piece on “standardizing customization,” and an implementation update featuring L’Oréal (see below section on “Success stories”).
+I’ve also written and ghost-written longer blog articles as required for complex topics such as the aforementioned feature-length piece on “standardizing customization,” and an implementation update featuring L’Oréal (see below section on “Success stories”).

-One of my favorite blog accomplishments came when I connecting a software client’s message with Peerless Media’s Supply Chain 24/7 to create a landing page and enticing blog article, “The Supply Chain Link Both Walmart & Amazon Are Both Missing.”
-According to Clive Purchase, 24/7’s Director of Online Operations, who said this story, linked to my client’s landing page, earned 140 white-paper downloads in the first 10 days — very impressive for a specialized, high-level audience.
+One of my favorite blog accomplishments came when I connecting a software client’s message with Peerless Media’s Supply Chain 24/7 to create a landing page and topical blog piece, “The Supply Chain Link Both Walmart & Amazon Are Both Missing.”
+Clive Purchase, 24/7’s Director of Online Operations, who said this story, linked to my client’s landing page, earned 140 white-paper downloads in the first 10 days — very impressive for a specialized, high-level audience.

 When some success metrics are available but the source is still sensitive to over-disclosure, I found ways to green-light stories by positioning stories in a larger, business context.
 For instance, “Lessons from L’Oréal: Growing through Agility, Visibility, and Collaboration” leveraged success metrics gleaned from a presentation to the Council of Supply Chain Management Professionals.
 And while I was unable to do any new interviewing for “Mass Customization for a Ready-to-Eat CPG Giant,” I was grateful to get some help from related press coverage and SEC filings.
 There is always a way to add value and enhance audience engagement.

 When I was Editor of Contract Packaging magazine, I wrote “Steeped in service, poised for growth” showcasing Damron, a minority-owned tea supplier to McDonald’s.
-The fast feeder wouldn’t go on-record, but again, I found other sources, including public disclosures from the McDonald’s diversity program, to fill-in the gaps.
+The fast feeder wouldn’t go on record, but again, I found other sources, including public disclosures from the McDonald’s diversity program to fill the gaps.

 Not all companies are as secretive.
-The startup Back to the Roots, wanted to be known for its innovation, and I was able to spread word of the company’s first retail foray: getting Whole Foods to buy it’s home mushroom “farm” to Whole Foods, with help from suppliers.
-This was produced at an annual Pack Expo convention, and used as a centerpiece in one of several post-show lead-gen email newsletters.)
+The startup, Back to the Roots, wanted to be known for its innovation, and I was able to spread word of the company’s first retail foray: getting Whole Foods to buy it’s home mushroom “farm.”
+Working for the PMMI team, I posted the story online, in print and used it as the centerpiece in one of several post PACK EXPO lead-gen email newsletters.

 Reports & White Papers: